 The Time tab specifies the format to be used when indicating the time and date at which an event occurred.
-Refer to the chapter on Using Formats for more details.
+Refer to the Time and Date Format section in the chapter on Using Formats for more details.

 File Viewer

 The File Viewer is used to allow the user to view text files on the memory card.